Natural Yeast Infection Treatment

 you could take the Olive leaf extract immediately after breastfeeding,

-this will give your system a chance to metabolise it before your baby
+this will give your system a chance to metabolize it before your baby

 in real emergencies and the doctors are too quick to prescribe them.